 One of the curious findings of Nature Review concerned human beings.
 We often forget that we are a part of Nature.
 And one of the greatest strengths we have is language.
 Orientation (and the sense of orientation) as demonstrated through language is a broad area of research in human cultures.
-For example, people of Zambales province of Philippines give directions with reference to North, South, East and West instead of using words like Left and Right.
+For example, people of the Zambales province of the Philippines give directions with reference to North, South, East, and West instead of using words like Left and Right.
 And bio-mechanic experts locate coordinates in terms of relative and absolute points of the body.
 Orientation in other life-forms is demonstrated in myriads of ways.
 Sea slugs (Rosy Tritonia) have the ability to align their bodies to the magnetic axis of Earth.
 This is a sense which humans do not possess intrinsically.
-If this new sense could be immersed into ‘human experience’’, new design possibilities would emerge for athletes to orient themselves correctly on the field.
+If this new sensor could be immersed into ‘human experience’’, new design possibilities would emerge for athletes to orient themselves correctly on the field.

 Mobile marine-sensor platforms already use such technology.
 An athletes’ movement can be traced down using thermographic tracking.
-Emotive EPOC system gives one an ability to control something directly through brain.
+Emotive EPOC system gives one an ability to control something directly through the brain.
 Conventional helmets could be upgraded for projecting augmented reality holographic imagery.
 A list of technologies (shared below) may be brought together to give athletes a safe as well as ‘fair’ sporting experience.

 A football helmet is designed which can track body movements across the field (1-3, 10).
-It is not connected to any off-field source and- using magnetic axis of Earth- provides an athlete with better awareness of his/her surroundings.
-It projects augmented reality of the moves which brain considers to make.
-The holographic projection (5, 6) is based on algorithms working to grade all possible actions against given biological state.
+It is not connected to any off-field source and- using the magnetic axis of Earth- provides an athlete with better awareness of his/her surroundings.
+It projects the augmented reality of the moves which the brain considers to make.
+The holographic projection (5, 6) is based on algorithms working to grade all possible actions against a given biological state.
 This keeps an athlete aware of all advances around him/her.
 Live feed of the surroundings (8) can be shut off at the instance of thought (18, 19, 22).
-Relative and absolute variables of time, precision and stamina etc. are available to athlete all the time but not binding in any way.
+Relative and absolute variables of time, precision and stamina, etc. are available to athletes all the time but not binding in any way.

 Row1Column1: Closeup of a Sea Slug